 The thing is built like a tank.
 And that's also its only major downside, as the extra sturdy construction adds a fair amount of weight to this harmonica holder, so some people find this model a bit bulky.
 If you're particularly looking for a lightweight harmonica holder, this is not it.

 Instead of going around your neck, the HarpArm attaches to a boom or mic stand and thus puts less stress on your upper body.

-In addition, the HarpArm holder has a convenient attachment mechanism that can fit most standard mic stands or boom arms.
+In addition, the HarpArm holder has a convenient attachment mechanism that can fit most standard mic stands (not harmonica-specific mics) or boom arms.
 The thing that I particularly like about the mechanism is that it offers three different adjustment options.
 This gives some extra flexibility to the entire system and provides perfect positioning of the instrument.

 Essential Things to Know About Harmonica Holders

 There are a few things that you need to understand before deciding on a suitable harmonica holder for you.
 The following guidelines should help you make an educated purchase.